-will educate employees and students on information related to COVID-19 prior to their is.
-Central to the success of the education carriers sonal responses with the contraction of the contraction o EGSC will educate employees and students on information related to COVID-19 prior to their return to campus.
+will educate employees and students on information related to COVID-19 prior to their action.

+Sement to the success of the education carries sonal responses.
+EGSC will educate employees and students on information related to COVID-19 prior to their return to campus.
 Central to the success of the education campaign and to ensuring a healthy environment is personal responsibility.
 EGSC's education awareness will emphasize the importance of personal responsibility during this pandemic.
 Students and employees will receive weekly emails communicating COVID-19 awareness and recommended preventive measures each can practice.
 In addition, the EGSC homepage will display a COVID-19 Information and Resources banner which informs the community and visitors that EGSC has adopted CDC's preventive measures.
 EGSC will create a campus reopening video to educate employees and students on changes and expectations for Fall 2020.
 The video will be an integral part of the student and employee training along with the EGSC COVID-19 Health and Safety Protocols Acknowledgement and Personal Responsibility document which emphasizes personal responsibility for the safety of the campus community.
 See Attachment I [this paragraph revised as of 07/05/2020]